Dr. Michael M. Hutchison

 Updated: October 2014

 Dr. Michael M. Hutchison is Professor of Economics at the

-Dr. Hutchhison is a principal of the firm, California International Economic Consultants, where he consults with private business and public agencies in the areas of finance, statistics and forecasting.
+Dr. Hutchison is a principal of the firm, California International Economic Consultants, where he consults with private business and public agencies in the areas of finance, statistics and forecasting.
 His firm focuses on providing modern technical analysis to management, especially in the financial sector and credit card industry.
 His clients include large private sector firms, central banks and interntional institutions.
-Contact email@example.com for further information.
+Contact firstname.lastname@example.org for further information.

 Dr. Hutchison's research centers on topics related to international finance and open economy macroeconomics, including exchange rate regimes, international banking and financial systems, Japanese monetary and financial policies, and the European sovereign debt crisis.
 His most recent work is on the costs of financial crises, the effectiveness of international capital controls and official foreign exchange market intervention.
 He has published widely in academic journals and other venues.
 His published books include Japan’s Great Stagnation: Financial and Monetary Policy Lessons for Advanced Industrial Countries, MIT Press, 2006 (with F. Westermann); Financial Policy and Central Banking in Japan, MIT Press 2001 (with T. Cargill and T. Ito); The Political Economy of Japanese Monetary Policy; MIT Press, 1997 (with T. Cargill and T. Ito); Fiscal Aspects of European Monetary Integration; Cambridge University Press, 1998; with S. Jensen and A. Hughes-Hallett.

 Hutchison joined the UC Santa Cruz faculty in 1985.